Huespal/facto-expense/README.md

 - admin-excursionistes
 - employee-excursionistes

-'admin users have an 'admin' role. 'employee' users an 'employee' role.
+admin users have an 'admin' role.
+Employee users an 'employee' role.
 Users are seeds for the database as there is no user creation form in the application.

 ### Tech Stack